 The El Niño - Southern Oscillation (ENSO)

 At this time of year (known as the ‘autumn predictability gap’), the ENSO pattern tends to change very rapidly.
-Although the change in the ENSO pattern over autumn (March to May) may provide a guide as to the likely development of El Niño or La Niña events, it is not until June that the prevailing ENSO pattern (as measured by indices such as the SOI or central equatorial Pacific Ocean SST anomalies) begins to provide a more useful basis for seasonal forecasting (i.e. for providing rainfall outlooks for winter, spring or summer).
-However, it is useful to monitor the change in ENSO indices over this time of year as a guide as to whether, for example, the current El Niño pattern may further develop.
+Although the change in the ENSO pattern over autumn may provide a guide as to the likely development of El Niño or La Niña events, it is not until late autumn (May) that the prevailing ENSO pattern (as measured by indices such as the SOI or central equatorial Pacific Ocean SST anomalies) begins to provide a useful basis for seasonal forecasting (i.e. for providing rainfall outlooks for winter, spring or summer).
+However, it is useful to monitor the change in ENSO indices over this time of year as a guide as to whether an El Niño or La Niña pattern may develop.
 Global climate models also provide a more formal means of assessing this likelihood.